missionpinball/mpf-docs/hardware/include_troubleshooting.rst

 If you got config errors we suggest you add ``-X`` to figure things out without interfacing real hardware all the time.
 Just keep that option in mind.

+Another stupid thing to check:
+Is your hardware connected to your PC?
+We know it is stupid but a loose USB connector has happened to most of us.

 Add debugging to related devices
 --------------------------------